 Yes!
 Breast milk is produced in the breast tissue, and sometimes it can ooze out of the nipple or other openings in your breast ducts.
 This happens when either too much milk is being made (which is common during pregnancy) or there’s a problem with your baby’s latch.

 What Can Cause Leaky breasts?

+Even after things have settled into a regular pattern, some women’s breasts will leak when they hear their baby cry or other cues that trigger the let-down reflex.
 Milk may also leak at night when your baby starts to sleep for longer and longer intervals.
-Milk will leak during love-making with your spouse, and milk may leak when you start weaning your baby from your breast.
+It may leak also during love-making with your spouse, and when you start weaning your baby from your breast.
 In other words, your breast may leak during the many stages of your breastfeeding journey.

 Most breastfeeding moms will agree that their breasts don’t leak all the time, but they are aware that their breast could leak at any time.
 Some women bring an extra shirt when they leave the house, just in case of spills.